jkoskela/market_span_cluster/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 ├── notebooks          <- Jupyter notebooks.
+│   └── search.py      <- search.py the main app.
-├── pyproject.toml     <- Project configuration file with package metadata for │                         market_pattern_search and configuration for tools like black ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── pyproject.toml     <- Project configuration file with package metadata for │                         market_span_cluster and configuration for tools like black ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip-compile requirements.in`
-└── market_pattern_search   <- Source code for use in this project.
+└── market_span_cluster   <- Source code for use in this project.
 ```

 --------